Methodology

 Methodology Updates

-This methodology document was last updated in February 2026.
+This methodology document was last updated in April 2026.
 We will update this document as our methods evolve.

 Questions about our methodology?
 Get in touch